Piyushximi/HTML-Basics/README.md

 * **<!DOCTYPE>** All HTML documents must start with a <!DOCTYPE> declaration.
 The declaration is not an HTML tag.
 It is an "information" to the browser the version and type of HTML being used in the document.
 In HTML 5, the declaration is simple: <!DOCTYPE html>
 * **For Response need to add tag**  `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
-* **<meta charset=”utf-8″>** is an HTML tag that is used to indicate the web page’s character encoding.
+* **Character Encoding** **<meta charset=”utf-8″>** is an HTML tag that is used to indicate the web page’s character encoding.
 In order to see the correct content, the tag’s function is used which let the browser know what character encoding was used in the HTML document.

 **[⬆ Back to Top](#table-of-contents)**